iomatix/Lugormod-X/README.md

 - Lugor       - for creating early versions of the mod,
 - RoboPhred   - for developing the mod for many years,
-- Ufo         - for small scale development and producing a linux build.
+- Ufo         - for small scale development and producing a Linux build.

 *Can be compiled using Visual Studio 2013.*
-Linux users may use the makefile inside game folder.
+Linux users may use the makefile inside the game folder.

 Licensed under GPL version 3 or later.